Utkarshbot5/Weather-webpage/README.md

 - Integrated terminal for quick command-line operations.
 - Git integration to track changes and simplify version control.
 - Extensions like Prettier and ESLint for code formatting and linting, ensuring quality and consistency.
-- Live Server for instant browser reloading during development cycles[1].
+- Live Server for instant browser reloading during development cycles

 ## Core Features